Other Resident Resources

 The Resident Training Program was designed as a resource for Public Housing residents to move towards self-sufficiency through on-the-job training in the clerical, janitorial and painting disciplines.
 The program emphasizes not only technical skills such as office skills, and proper ways to clean and paint, but how to become a reliable, productive employee that has a positive work ethic and is well positioned to function in a professional work environment.

 During the two-year program, trainees work in Agency offices, or paint/clean vacant public housing units and common areas in public housing complexes.
 To qualify for the program, Housing Authority residents must have a valid California driver’s license and be able to pass a DMV and criminal background check.
 Applications are accepted continuously and positions are filled as trainees graduate or otherwise leave the program.
-Click here to download a Resident Training Program Application or go to any Housing Management office and request an application.
+If you are interested in applying, go to any Housing Management office and request an application.
 Completed applications may be returned to any Housing Management office.
 For more information, contact us at (916) 449-6250.

 The Service Coordination program is open to Public Housing Residents ages 18 to 61.
 The program provides coordination services and resources to meet the specific needs of individual families.
 Coordination of various services enables participating families to increase earned income, reduce or eliminate the need for welfare assistance, and make progress toward achieving economic independence and housing self-sufficiency.
 For more information, contact us at (916) 449-6250.